Dĩ An station

 Dĩ An station is a railway station on the North–South railway (Reunification Express) line in Vietnam.
 It serves the town of Dĩ An in Bình Dương Province.

+There is a branch line from here to the Dĩ An train workshop.

 The Dĩ An railyards were notable as a centre of trade union activity in the 1930s, during French Indochina.